-Curious about what living in Texas looks like — beyond its two most hyped cities?
+Curious about what living in Texas looks like?
 Sure, Austin and Houston get a lot of love in Texas, but there’s plenty of Lone Star State to go around.
-And we’re happy to give you a closer look at a handful of our other favorite Texas cities to live in.
+And we’re happy to give you a closer look at those two popular metros, as well as a handful of other favorite Texas cities to live in.

-Here’s a look at the best places to live in Texas — that aren’t you-know-where.
-Follow us, we promise we won’t lead you astray.
+Here’s a look at the best places to live in Texas.
+Follow us — we promise we won’t lead you astray.

-A: According to 2022 rankings from Safewise.com, Trophy Club is the safest city in Texas, followed by Fulshear, then Fairview.
+A: According to 2023 rankings from Safewise.com, Trophy Club is the safest city in Texas, followed by Fulshear and Highland Village.

 Q: Where is the most affordable place to live in Texas?

-A: As far as cities on our list go, El Paso, Lubbock, and Corpus Christi have the lowest costs of living.
+A: According to 2023 Niche rankings, Dilley, Diboll, and Falfurrias are the most affordable cities in Texas (for safety’s sake, we’ve only included cities and towns that have above a C rating).
+Each has under 5,000 residents and also rank within the top 20 most affordable places to live in the United States.
 Keep in mind that your own cost of living will vary depending on whether you rent or buy a home, drive or use public transportation, as well as other aspects of your personal lifestyle.

 Q: Where should I move in Texas?